dentarg/auth0-blog/_posts/2016-09-20-securing-spring-boot-with-jwts.markdown

 When creating an API, we must define three fields: `Name`, which is just a friendly name for our new API; `Identifier`, which is a `String` that we will use when requesting an `access_token`; and the `Signing Algorithm`, which defines if this API will use a [symmetric or asymmetric algorithm](https://auth0.com/blog/json-web-token-signing-algorithms-overview/) to sign the `access_token`.
 In our case, we will fill this fields, respectively, with: `Spring Boot Users API`; `spring-boot-jwts`; and `RS256` (i.e. we will use an asymmetric algorithm).

 Auth0 supports different [OAuth 2.0 flows to request access tokens](https://auth0.com/docs/api-auth).
 In our particular case, to keep the example simple, we are going to use the [APIs & Trusted Clients flow](https://auth0.com/docs/api-auth/grant/password).
-Keep in mind that this flow, although being the easiest one to implement, is the less secure one and must be used **only** when the the client app is **absolutely trusted**.
+Keep in mind that this flow, although being the easiest one to implement, is the less secure one and must be used **only** when the the client application is **absolutely trusted**.
 Most situations will require other flows, and the ["Which OAuth 2.0 flow should I use?"](https://auth0.com/docs/api-auth/which-oauth-flow-to-use) article on Auth0 can help on deciding which is the best approach.

 To use the *APIs & Trusted Clients* flow, we must first configure the `Default Directory` property on our Auth0 account.
 To do so, head to the [Account settings](https://manage.auth0.com/#/account) page and add `Username-Password-Authentication` as the value of the `Default Directory` property.